jeremyButtler/alnSeq/updateLog.md

     bit marking if the next 16 bit int is a number.
   - This would be slower, but also use a more compressed alignment matrix.
+- Get a matrix scan function that recalculates scores on fly, so that user can search a completed direction matrix.
+  - Also allow a function to be input, so user can decide if printing or not.

 # Log

 ## Version 1.20230619

+Other than bug fixes that pop up, this will be my final code update until I see that this code is useful to others.
+The only exception is if I find a use for pressing this code further.

+- Fixed the printing to stdout on Debain error.
+  - This was due to alnST not being allocated properly in the cnvtDirMatrixToAlnAry function with calloc.
+This resulted in only a partial alnStruct structure being allocated.
+  - Also had problem were I freed the alignment matrix to soon and so lost the best score.
+This has been fixed by storing the best score in a temporary variable.
 - Multi sequence output that prints a best score for each query and reference for Waterman Smith alignment no longer segfaults